StaMo: Unsupervised Learning of Generalizable Robot Motion from Compact State Representation

 \section{Experiments}

-\subsection{Qualitative Analysis of STAMO}
+\subsection{Qualitative Analysis of StaMo}

-In this subsection, we present a qualitative visualization and analysis of the \textit{\NickName} results. \textit{\NickName} demonstrates the ability to perform high-quality reconstructions of robotic manipulation images with strong generalization capabilities.
+\textit{\NickName} demonstrates the ability to perform high-quality reconstructions of robotic manipulation images with strong generalization capabilities.
 It achieves excellent results on both in-domain and out-of-domain data.
 Quantitative reconstruction results are shown in Table~\ref{tab:reconstruc_metrics}, and some qualitative results are presented in Figure~\ref{fig:reconstruct}.
 More results can be found in Appendix.
 For main experiments, we use DROID~\citep{droid} and LIBERO~\citep{libero} as our training data.

 Figure~\ref{fig:reconstruct} also showcases \textit{\NickName}'s powerful motion interpolation ability.
 By linearly interpolating the tokens in the latent space, the decoded images exhibit excellent continuity and plausible motion.
 Furthermore, we demonstrate the results of motion transfer.
 By taking the difference between tokens in the latent space, the resulting latent motion proves to be highly transferable—both in sim-to-sim, sim-to-real, and real-to-sim scenarios.
 This indicates that the learned motion is not scene-specific but possesses strong generalization capabilities.